uidaholib/spec-docs/content/processing/resource-record.md

 - Use the dropdown menu to *Browse* for subjects.
 - Use the dropdown menu to *Create* a subject.

+**NOTE**: Names are generally not Subjects.
+Add names in Agent Links field.

 ##### Creating a Subject
 - Search the [Library of Congress Subject Headings (LCSH)](https://id.loc.gov/authorities/subjects.html) database to see if a subject has a LCSH record.
     - If correct subject record populates, click on to view the full record.